About Our Clinic

 Dr. Abbie Eiten is a 2013 graduate of the University of Illinois College of Veterinary Medicine.
 She completed her undergraduate work at Illinois Valley Community College and Illinois State University in Normal, IL.
 Since Dr. Abbie was born and raised in Streator, and is also the niece of Dr. Schmitt, she has had the privilege of working in pretty much every area at Countryside since she was very young.

 Dr. Abbie and her husband Derek were married in June of 2014.
 Her husband works at Vactor.
-Abbie and Derek have two children Thatcher and Elodie.
-They share their home with their two cats “Ethel” and “Owen” and their boxer “Myrtle”.
+Abbie and Derek have three children Thatcher, Elodie, and Chalmers.
+They share their home with their three cats “Ethel”, “Agnes”, and “Owen” and their boxer “Myrtle”.

 Dr. Kelsie Allen

 Dr. Kelsie Allen is a 2018 graduate of the University of Illinois College of Veterinary Medicine.
 Before going to vet school, she attended Northern Illinois University where she received a bachelor’s degree in biology.
 She is excited to be back in her hometown practicing veterinary medicine at Countryside Animal Clinic.
-Dr. Allen is the proud parent of three dogs; Grady, a Great Dane; Buckethead, a Saint Bernard; and Lazarus, an English Mastiff; as well as three horses and multiple cats.
+Dr. Allen is the proud parent of four dogs; Grady, a Great Dane; Buckethead, a Saint Bernard; Gus, a Saint Bernard; and Lazarus, an English Mastiff; as well as three horses and multiple cats.

 Danielle first joined Countryside in 2012 as a kennel assistant, but her passion for animals did not end there.
 She started working as a veterinary assistant in 2014 and couldn’t be happier.
-In her free time she enjoys endless naps with her dogs Evie and Eddie, along with her two cats.
+In her free time she enjoys endless naps with her dogs Evie and Eddie.

 Brady started at Countryside Animal Clinic in 2021 in the front office.
-He enjoys playing his guitar in his free time and hanging out with his two kitties, Rocket and Trip.
+He enjoys playing his guitar and singing in his free time and hanging out with his two cats, Rocket and Trip.

 Alyssa joined Countryside in 2021 as a receptionist.
 She loves being around animals, especially her cats.
 When she’s not helping the clients in the front office, she likes to spend time with her family.